Editor's Note: Windows 11 got its big Windows 11 2022 Update on September 20 — here's what’s new and how to get it.

-Windows 11 is officially out, and early adopters are already reporting some bugs and issues with the next generation of Windows.
+Windows 11 is officially out, and early adopters have reported bugs and issues with the next generation of Windows.

 While many of these issues should get sorted out pretty quickly by Microsoft, if you encounter one it doesn't matter how soon a fix might come — you want to know what's going wrong with your PC, and how to deal with it.

 To help you solve your Windows 11 woes, we've pulled together this guide to the most common Windows 11 problems we're seeing right now, and what (if anything) can be done about them.